 Surface treatment of plastics

 Surface energies of untreated plastics are typically relatively low at less than 50 mN/m.
 The polar fraction of the surface energy is particularly low for this group of materials.
 Depending on the manufacturing process, contamination by organic release agents and lubricants can further reduce the surface energy.
 Therefore, the surface treatment of plastics is particularly important.
-Here, pretreatment with atmospheric pressure plasma is an effective option, and can be carried out either manually or inline.
+Here, pretreatment with atmospheric pressure plasma technology is an effective option, and can be carried out either manually or inline.

 In a combined process of fine cleaning and activation, plastic parts produced by injection molding can thus be freed from release agents, for example, and optimally prepared for subsequent adhesion processes by functionalizing the plastic surface.
 Especially for adhesives and sealants with polar properties, increasing the corresponding polar fraction of the surface energy of the respective bonding partner is crucial.

 The accompanying figure shows the surface energies of selected plastics in an untreated state and after surface treatment with the inline-capable PAA Plasmajet plasmabrush® PB3 and also after treatment with the PDD plasma handheld piezobrush® PZ3.
 The process speeds of the two plasma treatments are 200 mm/s and 20 mm/s, respectively.
 The surface energies are represented here as the sum of their disperse and polar fractions.
 Through this graph, it becomes apparent that most plastics without surface treatment have a low surface energy, especially due to the low polar fraction.
 As a result of plasma treatment, polar end groups are attached to the surface of many of these materials.
 This can effectively increase the polar fraction of the surface energy in particular.

 - Polyamide / PA